-Figures 13 and 12 also show, for comparison, the delay of the ideal output-queued (OQ) switch under each traffic load; in every triplet of curves, output queueing is the lower of the three curves.
-We see that, under bursty traffic, the Benes fabric has only 25% to 50% worse delay when compared to ideal output queueing.
+Figures 11, 11 and 12 also show, for comparison, the delay of the ideal output-queued (OQ) switch under each traffic load.
+We see that, under bursty traffic, the Benes fabric has only 20% to 60% worse delay when compared to ideal output queueing.
 Under smooth traffic, the switching fabric's delay is longer by a factor of 1.6 to 4, the difference being less pronounced for light load and more pronounced around 80% load.
+We also performed simulations for the two cell distribution methods under bursty/32 arrivals and either uniform or hotspot/4 destinations.
+Compared to ideal output queueing, the average delay was 10% to 60% higher for uniform destinations, and 15% to 85% higher for hotspot/4 destinations.